American Idol controversies: Ruben Studdard's Flava Jersey

-During the course of Season 2, Ruben Studdard became known for wearing 205 Flava jerseys representing his area code.
+During the course of the second season, Ruben Studdard became known for wearing 205 Flava jerseys representing his area code.
 Shortly after the end of the contest Studdard sued 205 Flava, Inc for $2 million for using his image for promotional purposes.
 Flava responded by alleging that Studdard had accepted over $10,000 in return for wearing 205 shirts, and produced eight cashed checks to validate their claim.
 The allegations, if true, were a clear violation of the American Idol rules.
 The lawsuit was later settled out of court.

 Virginia Tech massacre

-On April 17, 2007, a day after the Virginia Tech Massacre, after the critique of his performance, contestant Chris Richardson and Ryan Seacrest were discussing the Massacre, when the camera switched over to Simon Cowell, who appeared to be rolling his eyes either at the tragedy or Richardson's invoking of it.
+On April 17, 2007, a day after the Virginia Tech Massacre, after the critique of his performance, contestant Chris Richardson and Ryan Seacrest were discussing the massacre, when the camera switched over to Simon Cowell, who appeared to be rolling his eyes either at the tragedy or Richardson's invoking of it.
 Cowell claims he was actually speaking to Paula Abdul and did not hear Richardson mention the tragedy.
 The next day, executive producer Nigel Lythgoe issued a statement about what really happened on the show, and on the results show that night, Cowell stated that he would never disrespect any of the victims.
 A screen clip was then shown depicting Cowell and Abdul talking with an inset of Richardson and Seacrest talking.
 The clip demonstrated that Cowell and Abdul did have a brief exchange as the contestant began his statement.
 However, neither Abdul nor Cowell were speaking at the mention of the words Virginia Tech and Cowell looked directly at Richardson as he completed his statement of support for the students.